 Animal print is not exactly a new trend, in fact it rarely totally goes away.
 Some designers like Roberto Cavalli have never stopped featuring it in the collections, but this season nearly all designers and influencers aren’t letting us avoid it.
 How does this make you feel?
 I think it’s fair to say that initially not everyone’s excited.
 People have strong reactions to it, and many of us shy from it as it brings back "Pat Butcher" or "Bet Lynch" memories, or think it says something trashy about the kind of woman that wears it.
 There’s an association with Animal Print clothes, through all decades, with women who behave badly or “naughty”, usually sexually.

-But when Victoria Beckham, Tom Ford, Diane Von Furstenberg, Calvin Klein and Carolina Herrera to name a few, all showed the trend in their AW18/19 catwalks, we have to listen.
+But when Victoria Beckham, Tom Ford, Diane Von Furstenberg, Calvin Klein and Carolina Herrera to name a few, all show the trend 0n their catwalks, we have to listen.
 They can’t all be wrong so we need investigate how to embrace the trend in ways Pat Butcher, Bet Lynch, or the “naughty” ladies would never have thought of.

 It's taken me a while to come around to the thought of wearing some animal print this fall, but with 6 months gone since the shows, you'd be hard-pressed to find any top Instagram fashion blogger who doesn't have at least one standout animal-print item in their wardrobe right now - the fashion influencers of the world have adopted it with open arms.
 I've now managed to hunt out some of the best examples out there.
 Items that I'm confident I can wear without being paranoid I'm sending the wrong message to people that don't realize it's now on trend.
 I hope you like my picks.
 I've divided into different groups / budgets, from "I see these being a wardrobe stable for years, I'll invest in pieces that should last a lifetime", to "The trend will pass, I'm not totally bought into it yet, I'll dabble with budget pieces I'll wear a few times."